-In summer 2017 Shonibare presented ‘Wind Sculpture VI' in the courtyard of the Royal Academy and curated a room in the Summer Exhibition.
-At the 57th Venice Biennale in a pavilion dedicated to artists from racially and culturally diverse backgrounds based in the UK, Shonibare took the role of mentor to a young artist.
+In 2017 Shonibare presented ‘Wind Sculpture VI' in the courtyard of the Royal Academy and curated a room in the Summer Exhibition.
+At the 57th Venice Biennale that year in a pavilion dedicated to artists from racially and culturally diverse backgrounds based in the UK, Shonibare took the role of mentor to a young artist.

 Recent solo and major notable museum exhibitions include; ‘Enlightened Princesses; Caroline, Augusta, Charlotte and the Shaping of the Modern World', Yale Center for British Art, New Haven, Connecticut, USA toured to Kensington Palace, London, UK (2016 - 2017); ‘Paradise Beyond' Gemeentemuseum Helmond, Netherlands (2016 - 2017); ‘Recreating the Pastoral', VISUAL Centre for Contemporary Art, Carlow, Ireland (2016); ‘End of Empire', Turner Contemporary, Margate, England (2016); ‘Wilderness into a Garden', Daegu Art Museum, Daegu, Korea (2015); ‘Pièces de Résistance', DHC/ART Foundation for Contemporary Art, Montréal, Québec (2015); ‘Cannonball Paradise', Gerisch Stiftung, Neumünster, Germany (2014); ‘Yinka Shonibare MBE: Egg Fight', Fondation Blachère, Apt, France (2014); ‘Yinka Shonibare MBE: Magic Ladders', The Barnes Foundation, Philadelphia, Pennsylvania, USA (2014); ‘Selected Works', Gdansk City Art Gallery, Gdansk, Poland; travelled to Wroclaw Contemporary Museum, Wroclaw, Poland; ‘Yinka Shonibare MBE', Royal Museums Greenwich, London, England (2013); ‘FABRIC-ATION', Yorkshire Sculpture Park, Wakefield, UK; travelled to GL Strand, Copenhagen, Denmark (2013-2014); ‘FOCUS: Yinka Shonibare, MBE', Modern Art Museum of Fort Worth, Texas, USA (2013); ‘Imagined as the Truth', San Diego Art Museum, San Diego, USA (2012); ‘Human Culture: Earth, Wind, Fire and Water', Israel Museum, Jerusalem (2011-2010); ‘Looking Up', MBE, Nouveau Musée National de Monaco, Monaco (2010) and ‘El Futuro del Pasado', Alcalá 31 Centros de Arte, Madrid, Spain, then toured to Centro de Arte Moderno, Las Palmas de Gran Canaria, Spain (2011).